Seniors Guidebook to Safety and Security

 - Be cautious of any stranger approaching your vehicle.
 If you feel you are in danger, press the horn repeatedly in short blasts; this will attract attention.

 - If you think you are being followed, pull in to the nearest gas station or safe place.
-Do notdrive home.
+Don't drive home.

-- Plan and know your route before you leave, whether it is for a short drive in the city or along trip in the country.
+- Plan and know your route before you leave, whether it is for a short drive in the city or a long trip in the country.
+Consider using a Global Positioning System (GPS) if you travel frequently to help avoid getting lost.

-- Have keys in hand so you do not have to linger before entering your car.
+- Have keys in hand so you don't have to linger before entering your car.

 What if . . .
 Your vehicle breaks down?